revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote markdown="1">

-Yes, the program will execute successfully.
-Because, in Java, there is no specific rule for the order of specifiers
+Yes, the program will execute successfully.Because, in Java, there is no specific rule for the order of specifiers

 </blockquote>